Los Angeles to New York · the red-eye

 On the LA to New York red-eye, the gate has to be the place you’re most ready to sleep.
 That means no nap during the LA day.
 None.
 Wake at 5am California time.
 Push through the day.
 Board sleep-debted.
 Then drop the moment the safety video ends.

 That’s one card.
-The path has the rest.
+The path has the rest, in order, at the right time.
 The night before.
-The day of.
-The flight.
-The continued hotel sleep.
-The morning you actually wanted.
+The morning of.
+The crossing.
+Your first morning in New York.

 Common questions